-To support teachers and learners working towards a singing exam, Trinity recently published Vocal Exercises Initial-Grade 8.
-Accompanying Trinity’s new Singing 2018-2021 syllabus, this book features short, fun exercises that have been written to develop the techniques specifically required of vocalists in a performance based context.
+To support teachers and learners working towards a singing exam, Trinity has published Vocal Exercises Initial-Grade 8.
+Accompanying Trinity’s Singing syllabus, this book features short, fun exercises that have been written to develop the techniques specifically required of vocalists in a performance based context.

 In this blog post, we hear from the composer of these exercises, Emily Barden, to find out more about the book and how she hopes the exercises will support students’ skill development and vocal progression.